SRombauts/SQLiteCpp/README.md

  - a STL implementation (even an old one, like those provided with VC6/eVC4 should work)
  - exception support (the class Exception inherit from std::runtime_error)
- - the SQLite library, either by linking to it dynamicaly or staticaly, or by adding its source file in your project code base (source code provided in src/sqlite3).
+ - the SQLite library, either by linking to it dynamicaly or staticaly (libsqlite3-dev under Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows).

 To use it in your project, you only need to add the 10 SQLiteC++ source files in your project code base (not the main.cpp example file).